Harem pants

 Harem pants or Sultan skirt (fr.
 Jupe-sultane, Jupe-Pantalon) are a type of Jupe-culotte introduced into fashion by the French designer Paul Poiret in 1911.

-The Heuke, or Cloak on one shoulder, was a popular garment in medieval Europe.
-Cloaks worn on one shoulder have been known since ancient times.
+Heuke, or a cloak worn over one shoulder, was a popular type of garment in medieval Europe.
+Cloaks draped over one shoulder had been known since antiquity.

 The houppelande (Spanish: hopalanda; Italian: pellanda) is an overdress characterized by a long, voluminous body and wide, flaring sleeves.
 It was worn by both men and women in Europe from the late 14th century through the 1430s.

-The Hennin (nl: henninck ‘cock’; fr: hennin) is a tall women’s headdress with a frame made of whalebone, metal, starched linen or hard paper.
+Hennin — Dutch henninck “cock”, French hennin — is a tall women’s headdress of the 15th century.
+It was usually made on a frame of whalebone, metal, starched linen or stiff paper.

 Chausses (eng.
 Hose) are any of various styles of men’s clothing for the legs and lower body, worn from the Middle Ages through the 16th century, when the style fell out of use in favor of breeches and stockings.